 Jennifer Brea discussed some of her experiences pursuing mold avoidance in her 2017 award-winning documentary about ME/CFS, called “Unrest.””
 She later wrote about the role that she believed that mold had played in her health issues in a blog article.

 The health improvements of Lyme patient Sofia Webster as a result of pursuing mold avoidance were featured in a 2019 documentary on chronic illness issues, called “Becoming Incurable.”
-She also wrote an article on the topic for the newsletter of a Lyme not-for-profit organization.
+The mold avoidance aspects of the film are summarized in a Paradigm Change blog article.
+Sofia Webster also wrote an article on the topic of her recovery for the newsletter of a Lyme not-for-profit organization.